myride-top/myride/readme.md

 ### TODO

-- ability to share entire profile

-- ability to like a car if you're signed in

 - support creator (? can we use stripe in a way that users can choose how much they wanna pay ? or what other service to use ?)

 - premium page (coming soon)